If you cannot work through injury or illness, you might be eligible to claim superannuation insurance benefits.

 Under your superannuation policy, you might be entitled to receive a lump sum or monthly payments in addition to any WorkCover, TAC or Centrelink payments.

 By sharing your story with Zaparas as soon as possible, we can read through the small print of your superannuation policy and identify which of these insurance benefits you might be able to claim.

 To be eligible to claim, your policy simply needs to be in force either at the date last worked or the date of injury.

-Most superannuation funds offer an insurance benefit for individuals who suffer an injury or in the case of a death of an insured individual.
+Most superannuation funds offer an insurance benefit for insured individuals who suffer an injury, or for their dependants in the case of death.
 Sometimes the insured benefit is automatically provided to a Member of the Fund.
 However, not all funds do that.
-In some Funds, the Member needs to apply for the insurance benefit they wish to have.
+In some Funds, the Member needs to apply for the insurance benefit they wish to claim.

-Firstly, you need to provide us with your Superannuation Fund Financial Statement dated at the time you stopped work and/or at the time your injury occurred (the relevant time).
+Firstly, you need to provide us with your Superannuation Fund Financial Statement dated at the time you stopped work and/or at the time your injury occurred (which ever is the most relevant).

 This Statement will indicate whether you were insured at the relevant time and the amount of Insurance you held at the relevant time.

-We cannot give an accurate time frame in the finalisation of your claim as every Superannuation Fund is different in its requirements and every claim is different in its facts.
-We at Zaparas Lawyers have a dedicated team and each Member of the Team specialises in specific Superannuation Funds to ensure that the requirements of each Fund are attended to methodically and consistently to ensure a speedy finalisation of each claim.
+We cannot give an accurate time frame in the finalisation of your claim as every Superannuation Fund is different in its requirements, and every claim is different in its facts.
+However, we have a dedicated team and each member of the team specialises in specific Superannuation Funds to ensure that the requirements of each Fund are attended to methodically and consistently to ensure a speedy finalisation of each claim.